nc9/policies/privacy.md

 # Beat COVID-19 Now Privacy Policy

 The privacy of your data is of upmost importance to us and we have taken numerous conscious decisions to guarantee that your data is handled carefully and kept as anonymous as possible.
 We do not collect any personally identifiable information (PII) nor do we have any interest to.
-Our research relies on aggreagte and anonymized data that we collect from the survey forms.
+Our research relies on aggregate and anonymized data that we collect from the survey forms.

 ## Terms